dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/threading-model.md

  If only one thread can modify the UI, how do background threads interact with the user?
 A background thread can ask the UI thread to perform an operation on its behalf.
 It does this by registering a work item with the <xref:System.Windows.Threading.Dispatcher> of the UI thread.
 The <xref:System.Windows.Threading.Dispatcher> class provides thre methods for registering work items: <xref:System.Windows.Threading.Dispatcher.InvokeAsync%2A>, <xref:System.Windows.Threading.Dispatcher.BeginInvoke%2A>, and <xref:System.Windows.Threading.Dispatcher.Invoke%2A>.
 These methods schedule a delegate for execution. <xref:System.Windows.Threading.Dispatcher.Invoke%2A> is a synchronous call – that is, it doesn’t return until the UI thread actually finishes executing the delegate. <xref:System.Windows.Threading.Dispatcher.InvokeAsync%2A> and <xref:System.Windows.Threading.Dispatcher.BeginInvoke%2A> are asynchronous and return immediately.

  The <xref:System.Windows.Threading.Dispatcher> orders the elements in its queue by priority.
 There are ten levels that may be specified when adding an element to the <xref:System.Windows.Threading.Dispatcher> queue.
 These priorities are maintained in the <xref:System.Windows.Threading.DispatcherPriority> enumeration.
-Detailed information about <xref:System.Windows.Threading.DispatcherPriority> levels can be found in the Windows SDK documentation.

 <a name="samples"></a>

-## Threads in Action: The Samples

 <a name="prime_number"></a>

-### A Single-Threaded Application with a Long-Running Calculation
+## Single-threaded app with a long-running calculation

  Most graphical user interfaces (GUIs) spend a large portion of their time idle while waiting for events that are generated in response to user interactions.
 With careful programming this idle time can be used constructively, without affecting the responsiveness of the UI.
 The WPF threading model doesn’t allow input to interrupt an operation happening in the UI thread.
 This means you must be sure to return to the <xref:System.Windows.Threading.Dispatcher> periodically to process pending input events before they get stale.